 A lack of community consultation is prevalent in the SRN programme which means that masts are being proposed without any evidence that they will address community needs.
-This is certainly the case with the Proposed Developments where there is no clear benefit for rural communities and we are aware of strong opposition.
+This is certainly the case with the Proposed Development where there is no clear benefit for rural communities and evidence of strong opposition.

-In conclusion, we object to the Proposed Developments on the basis that they contravene Policy 4(g) and Policy 24(d) of NPF4 and there is not a need which justifies the unacceptable impact they would have on the Wild Land Area.
+In conclusion, we object to the Proposed Development on the basis that it contravenes Policy 4(g) and Policy 24(d) of NPF4 and there is not a need which justifies the unacceptable impact it would have on the Wild Land Area.